 Part 6 covers several key areas of knowledge you need professionally and for your business as a practicing Certified Senior Advisor (CSA)®, including ethics, the CSA Code of Professional Responsibility, relationship marketing strategies and proven ideas for marketing to the senior population.

 The CSA Journal offers a CSA CE section called Case in Point that has a feature article and case study on an important senior-related issue, plus a handout for senior clients.
 After you read Case in Point , you have the option to earn 5 CSA CE credits by answering a set of discussion questions and passing a multiple choice quiz (all questions are open book).
-The Case in Point course is self-enrollable.

-An enrollment key is not required for this module.
 The necessary articles, case study, and handout are provided in this section.